sdgamboa/dotfiles/README.md

 ## New machine or installation

-+ Download this repository to your home directory
++ Download this repository to your home directory:

 ```
 cd
 git clone git@github.com:sdgamboa/dotfiles.git
 ```

-+ Replace dot files if needed.
++ Replace dotfiles if needed.
 For example:

 ```
 mv ~/dotfiles/.vimrc ~/.vimrc
 ```

-+ Add symbolic link to keep the file updated when you edit your dotfile
++ Add symbolic link to keep the file updated when you edit your dotfile:

 ```
 ln -sf ~/dotfiles/.vimrc ~/.vimrc